Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 Located in the tallest building in Hong Kong, the International Commerce Center (ICC), the deck offers unobstructed, 360-degree views of the city and harbor.

-The deck is a great spot for selfies as well as a good way to orientate yourself when you’ve just arrived in the city.
+I find that going up this tower is a good way to orientate yourself when you’ve just arrived in the city.

-Just make sure that you take the trip up on a relatively clear day, or you’ll mostly see clouds and fog!
+Make sure you go on a relatively clear day, or you’ll mostly see clouds and fog!

 Hong Kong is known for having a Disneyland.
 Image by Russel Jhon Seares on Unsplash.